AIObjectives/tttc-light-js/README.md

 1. Open up your terminal and navigate to the repo folder (e.g. /Desktop/tttc-light-js)
 2. Run `npm run build`.
-3. Run `npm run dev` to star the dev server.
-This will run three servers: the ``next-client`` frontend on localhost:3000, the ``express-server`` backend on localhost:8080, and the ``pyserver`` Python FastAPI server for the LLM calls on localhost:8000.
+3. Run `npm run dev` to start the dev server.
+This will run three servers: the `next-client` frontend on localhost:3000, the `express-server` backend on localhost:8080, and the `pyserver` Python FastAPI server for the LLM calls on localhost:8000.
 4. This build will be optimized for production.

 #### Using docker locally (not recommended)